Walewale Senior High Technical School

-Walewale Senior High Technical School (WALSECTECH) is a second-cycle institution located in Walewale, West Mamprusi District, North east Region of Ghana.
-Walewale Senior High School belongs to category C. The current headmaster of the school is Sebeyam Ben Ibrahim.
+Walewale Senior High Technical School (WALSECTECH) is a second-cycle mixed gender institution located in Walewale, West Mamprusi District, Northeast Region of Ghana along the walewale Wungu road.
+Walewale Senior High School belongs to category C. The current headmaster of the school is Sebiyam Ibrahim.

 History

 The school was established in 1982.
 In 2014, the headmaster of the school was Chief Kuipo Harrison.
 In 2019, the student population of school was about 2276 students.
-In April 2022, the school was provided with ICT equipment and facilities by the Israeli Embassy in Ghana.
+In April 2022, the school was provided with ICT equipment and facilities by the Israeli embassy in Ghana.

 Courses offered

-Courses offered in the school includes:
+Courses offered at the school includes: